randa-mu/bls-solidity/README.md

 # BLS12-381 verification in Solidity

-- [ ] currently the marshalling of G2 is fudged to fit the convention in Ark: c1 then c0 instead of c0 then c1
+Note that an element of a quadratic extension field $x = c_0 + i c_1$ is marshaled with c1 first to match the convention in Arkworks.